Planning to go on a road trip? Here is the complete packing list for a road trip with all the essentials you’ll need.

 30. Chap stick Lip moisturizer

-With changing altitudes and temperatures while on the road, your lips are bound to get dry.
+With changing attitudes and temperatures while on the road, your lips are bound to get dry.

 31. Hand sanitizer